jpita/api-test-and-bot-in-go/README.md

 ## API Tests

-In order to run the tests you need to execute the following command inside the `goTest` folder
+In order to run the tests you need to execute the following command inside the root folder

 `go test -v -race`